 Students learn terminology, Internet safety, using the mouse and more.
 Classes include Computer Basics, Operating System Basics, and Introduction-level courses on the Internet and Email.

 Students learn general college planning, college readiness and survival skills, distance learning skills and more.
-TFA’s Program Specialists also offer personal assistance, such as help in formatting college essays.
+TFA’s Trainers also offer personal assistance, such as help in formatting college essays.

 Students learn how to create resumes and cover letters, research company websites and employment resources, workplace fundamentals and more.
-TFA Program Specialists are available for personal assistance, such as help using resume creation tools.
+TFA Trainers are available for personal assistance, such as help using resume creation tools.

 Students can receive direct support to prepare for General Educational Development exams and English as a Second Language studies.
-Students work with Program Specialists and individually with course materials, online practice and test reviews.
+Students work with Trainers and individually with course materials, online practice and test reviews.
 Students are also able to build better computer skills.